efournier92/Grocery-List-Sinatra/README.md

 The app allows users to input a grocery item into the text field, along with the quantity of that item to buy.

-The inputed data was originally persisted via a .csv file: `grocery_list.csv`.
+The input data was originally persisted via a .csv file: `grocery_list.csv`.
 Version 2.0 upgrades to a PostgreSQL database to handle persistence.

 All feature development was driven via RSpec acceptance tests, located in the `spec` folder.